ropensci/MODIStsp/cran-comments.md

   reflectance (29:67)
   reprojection (23:55)
 ```
-This words are correctly spelled.
+All these words are correctly spelled.

 MODIStsp 2.0.5
 ================